AIFS: Prague - Charles University

 You’ll enjoy cultural and social activities such as guided city walks, visits to museums and cultural sites, opera, theater and ballet performances, sporting events and language events to meet and practice the language with Czech students.
 Excursions vary depending on the term you select and may include trips like 2-day visit to Moravia, the beautiful eastern part of the Czech Republic or visits to beautiful UNESCO World Heritage towns like Kutná Hora, north of Prague, and Cesky Krumlov, in South Bohemia.
 Optional excursions may include a 3-day trip to Krakow and Auschwitz-Birkenau, Poland; a 3-day trip to Budapest, Hungary; a 3-day visit to Southern Bohemia, Czech Republic, and Salzburg, Austria; and more.
-A 2-night tour of London, England, is included for students selecting the AIFS Flight Package.
+A 2-night tour of London, England, is included for academic year, semester and summer students selecting the AIFS Flight Package.

 Get involved in Prague’s

 community through an internship or volunteer programs!
 Semester and academic year students can partake in

 a 3-credit International Internship Program.
 Internships are arranged based on

 your skills, interests and abilities in a variety of fields including